wasabipesto/beehive/src/nice/index.md

 (Maybe exponential scaling isn't all that great.)

 Unbowed, unbent, unbroken, we carry on.
-This problem is tuly a giant, but if we keep hacking away then there's a (technically) non-zero chance we'll find something!
+This problem is truly a giant, but if we keep hacking away then there's a (technically) non-zero chance we'll find something!
 And won't it be funny if the next nice number was something like 69^420?

 <!--